xamarin/urho/Urho3D/Urho3D_iOS/Readme.md

-Use MakeiOS.make to generate Urho3D_iOS
+Execute "make iOS" in the root repository directory to generate Urho3D_iOS